Alias Free Oscillators

 Many synthesizers are advertised as alias free.

-Place a spectrum analyzer on the plugin track in your host and you discover that the frequency content gradually tapers off into the upper frequencies.
-This is proof that your synth is using aliased waveform functions, internally filtering the oscillator to remove the aliasing, and then calling it “alias free”.
+If you place a spectrum analyzer on the plugin track it reveals a frequency profile which gradually tapers off into the upper frequencies.
+This is proof that your synth is using aliased waveforms and internally filtering the oscillator.

-We believe this is false advertising.
-For an oscillator to be called alias free it must be created from component partials or sin waves, generating a waveform that is free of aliasing to begin with.
+For an oscillator to be called alias free it must be created from component partials or sin waves so that the frequency content is controlled before it is filtered.

 Filtering should be your choice, not built into your oscillators.